Vivendi’s High Wireless Act

 Western Europe is the ripest wireless market on the planet — 390 million generally affluent people, 59 percent of them already on wireless, using phones that connect one end of the continent to the other.
 Having largely missed out on the Internet boom that started in the US six years ago, Europeans are seizing the opportunity to invent a whole new Internet, one that’s weightless and untethered and follows you wherever you go.
 In the US, where wireless lags behind, most Internet users will be tied to their desks for years to come.
 But Jupiter Research predicts that in Western Europe about two-thirds of the population will have Net-enabled handsets by 2003.

-At the moment, Europe’s wireless Internet is still a hard-hat zone.
+At the moment, Europe’s wireless Internet — which relies on a technical standard called Wireless Application Protocol, or WAP — is still a hard-hat zone.
 Introduced over the past year, it remains slow and often frustrating to use, with limited services and periodic disconnects.
 As a result, it has drawn far fewer subscribers to date than Japan’s i-mode, which went into operation a year before Europe’s effort and now claims 12.7 million users — nearly 10 percent of the population.
 But with Europe’s technology advancing rapidly and companies scrambling to develop new services, that should soon change.
 Fueled by the prospect of a market that Jupiter expects to hit $1.7 billion in three years, startups and formerly state-owned monopolies alike have launched spectacular bidding wars to grab the licenses that will let them make high-speed wireless service a reality.
 Messier is positioning his global content-and-distribution machine to dominate the market.

 When the year started, Vivendi controlled France’s second-largest wireless operator and held substantial stakes in publishing and interactive television (another digital communications technology in which the US lags behind).
 Through its $34 billion purchase of Seagram, Vivendi will add Universal Studios and Universal Music to its stable.
 But the linchpin of Messier’s plan is his deal with Vodafone, the world’s largest wireless carrier, which gives him access to 48 million subscribers across Europe.
 Vivendi and Vodafone are building an ambitious portal that will work on wireless devices, digital TVs, and PCs — a convergence that promises to make life so convenient it’s become the goal of every major player in the business.